puppetlabs/puppetlabs-app_modeling/README.md

 #### `create_component_app`

-This function is similiar to the normal application declaration syntax but instead of mapping nodes to component instances it maps components to nodes.
-This can make it a lot easier to user applications defined with `collect_component_titles` where the same components may be assigned to many nodes for availability or scale.
-The following two site blocks will result in equivalent application declarations:
+This function is similiar to normal application declaration syntax, but instead of mapping nodes to component instances, this function maps components to nodes.
+This makes it easier to use applications defined with `collect_component_titles` if the same components are assigned to many nodes for availability or scale.
+For example, the following example site blocks create equivalent application declarations:

 ```puppet
 site {